Hair Extensions

 Step 9

-When the hairpiece is nice and dry, it is a good idea to brush it one more time.
-As you wash the wig, the strands can get tangled up a little bit, so it’s important to use a comb afterward as well.
+When the hairpiece is dry, it is a good idea to brush it one more time.
+As you wash the wig, the strands can get tangled up a bit, so it’s important to use a comb afterward as well.

 Step 10